DPham-X/CoreNet/README.md

 At a high-level we have implemented a microservices architecture for the main controller platform.
 The microservices architecture involves separating each function of the platform into their self-contained modules.
 For the modules to interact with each other, each module can utilise another modules’ RESTful API endpoint to send and receive data.
 The advantages of a microservices architecture compared to alternative architectures such as the classic monolithic architecture is that microservices can be scaled as needed.
 The underlying framework which is used to make the microservice is Flask, which is a micro web framework for building a web application.

+Our platform is made of 5 microservices that are responsible for their own respective tasks.
+In a typical web application, the Collector, Database, Evaluator and Executor can be considered the “backend” which controls all logic of the platform and the Web UI is the “frontend” as it visualises the environment for the user.

+- Collector: Responsible for monitoring all the data on the current state of every network device,
+- Database: Handles the archiving of all data that is collected or processed for future use.
+- Evaluator: Pulls data from the storage service and determines if any actions need to be taken.
+- Executor: Called upon by the evaluation service for carrying any required actions to remediate the network.
+- Web UI: Web interface for which the end user can monitor the status of the self-driving network

 ![Screenshot](images/architecture.png)

 ## Network